xian-sh/MRNet/README.md

 # Maskable Retentive Network for Video Moment Retrieval

-Source code for our ACM MM 2024 paper x
+Source code for our ACM MM 2024 paper

 **Task Example:** The goal of both MR tasks NLMR (_natural language moment retrieval_) and SLMR (_spoken language moment retrieval_) is to predict the temporal boundaries $(\tau_{start}, \tau_{end})$ of target moment described by a given query $q$ (_text or audio modality_).